Originally published on April 25, 2018. Updated June 26, 2024.

 Risk Register Templates

 The risk register identifies all the potential risks to the project based on current assumptions and past results.
-This is a living document that will be updated throughout the project as new risks surface.
+This living document will be updated throughout the project as new risks surface.

 Use these three templates to create a risk register for the project:

-Defining the project budget, and how it will be spent is important for delivering projects successfully.
+Defining the budget and how it will be spent is important for successfully delivering projects.
 Use these templates to create a budget for your project:

-Juggling dozens of templates can get pretty hard pretty quickly.
-A much faster way to run projects is to use project management software that can create status reports, Gantt charts, project schedules, and work breakdown structures for you automatically.
+Juggling dozens of templates can quickly become challenging.
+A much faster way to run projects is to use project management software that automatically creates status reports, Gantt charts, project schedules, and work breakdown structures.

-Workamajig can help you create all these reports, and more.
-Check it out by clicking the link below.
+Workamajig can help you create all these reports and more.